szabogabriel/cln-lang/README.md

 - **Index Access**: Array indexing (`[]` operator) not functional
 - **Assignment to array elements**: Array element assignment not implemented
-- **Global Variables**: Parsing exists but not handled in compilation
 - **Array Operations**: No array creation, indexing, or manipulation
 - **Type Checking**: Static type checking not implemented (runtime only)
 - **Semantic Analysis**: No compile-time validation beyond basic type checks